 The original PW Residents’ Association became a limited company in 1999 following the acquisition of the freehold interest.
 Since then we have had sole responsibility for the running of the site.

 Businesses at Perseverance Works span (but are not confined to) architecture, illustration, graphic design, photography, television production and editing.
 The majority of head leaseholders own a share in PWFL, the owners of the freehold interest.

 How we’re managed

-PWFL is run by a board of directors all of whom businesses on site, ensuring we all work towards and establish best practise for the space.
+PWFL is run by a board of directors many of whom have businesses on site, ensuring we all work towards and establish best practise for the space.
 The site is run for the sole benefit of all who live and work here.
-The Board’s ethos is best described as a total commitment to ensuring effective, efficient and friendly management for all at Perseverance Works.
-This enables a strong sense of community to thrive.
+The Board’s ethos is best described as a commitment to ensuring effective, efficient and friendly management for all at Perseverance Works.
+This has enabled a strong sense of community to thrive.

 The site services are managed on a not-for-profit basis, though there is a small amount of commercial activity.
 Service Charges are charged at cost.